Eghamarian/sociotherapy/_short/08_rearsightedness.md

 She showed interest, she was pretty and intelligent. <br>
 I was pedantic, uncharacteristically judgmental, and absent. <br>
 I partly blame anti-depressant medications; they made me cold and indifferent. <br>
-I have now stopped them, but it took me two years to realize all this.<br>
+I have now stopped them, but it took me two years to realize it.<br>
 It takes me two years to realize everything, not just matters of the heart. <br>
 This is why I find it less productive to focus on future or present. <br>
 No matter how hard I try, I always see things in retrospect. <br>